TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-rhel.md

 ## Troubleshooting

 Details about the cause of the termination are written to system event logs and possibly memory dumps.
-To invesigate further, see these articles from Red Hat Customer Portal:<br>
+To investigate further, see these articles from Red Hat Customer Portal:<br>

 - [Analyzing the core dump](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/s1-kdump-crash)
 - [How to troubleshoot kernel crashes, hangs, or reboots with kdump on Red Hat Enterprise Linux](https://access.redhat.com/solutions/6038)